Costeer/Gruvbox-Material-Themes/README.md

 # Wallpapers
-*all wallpaper can be downloaded in the "Wallpapers" folder*
+*All wallpaper can be downloaded in the "Wallpapers" folder*
 ### Line
 ![Gruvboxwall-Nobara](https://github.com/Costeer/gruvbox-material-themes/assets/142180709/9603fa48-c3df-4fd5-b94c-cd03ce982186)